 Say hello to my little friend, The Godfather Cocktail.
-Certain booze lend themselves to certain situations.
-I drink rum when I want to celebrate, wine when I want to relax, and whisky (The Godfather) when I’ve packed and moved my apartment in less than a week and my entire body hurts.
+Certain booze lends themselves to certain situations.
+I drink rum when I want to celebrate, wine when I want to relax, and whiskey (The Godfather) when I’ve packed and moved my apartment in less than a week and my entire body hurts.

 I researched the origin of Godfather Cocktails and the history of this particular drink is fuzzy, which is how you’ll feel after you consume a couple of these bad boys. 😀